AlejandroGomezFrieiro/nixvim_config/README.md

 </div>
 </h1>

-This flake contains my neovim configuration, using nixvim for a reproducibility.
+This flake contains my neovim configuration, using nixvim for reproducibility.

 # Usage